appcelerator-archive/grunt-appc-istanbul/README.md

 grunt.initConfig({
     appc_istanbul: {
         samples: {
-            main: './samples/test.js',
+            proj: '/Users/wilson_san/sandbox/monkeyAli',
-            src: './samples/*.js',
+            src: [
+                '<%= appc_istanbul.samples.proj %>/app.js',
+                '<%= appc_istanbul.samples.proj %>/apis/*.js',
+                '<%= appc_istanbul.samples.proj %>/blocks/*.js',
+            ],
             dest: 'coverage/'
         }
     }
 });
 ```
+When you run this plugin, the plugin will do the following:
+1. Create a copy of your Arrow project into the `./tmp` folder.
+2. Instrument the specified JS files.
+3. Run `appc run` in `./tmp`.
+4. At this point, a copy of your Arrow project will be running and you can run your unit tests (e.g. mocha, grunt-mocha etc.) that will make CRUD calls to your Arrow project.
+5. Once your unit tests are done running, press `ctrl+c` to allow the plugin to create the report.

-In the above example, since the `options` property is not specified in the `samples` target, a HTML code coverage report will be generated into the `dest` directory.
+In the above example, since the `options` property is not specified in the `samples` target, a HTML code coverage report will be generated (by default) into the `dest` directory.

-By default, if the `options` property is not specified, then a HTML code coverage report will be generated.
-See [example](http://gotwarlost.github.io/istanbul/public/coverage/lcov-report/index.html).

-**Note:**
+### Target Properties (required)

+#### proj
+Type: `String`

-* The `main` value should be a file path in `src`.
-And, should be the entry point file for your app/project.
+The value should be the path to your Arrow project.

+#### src
+Type: `Array`

+The string values in the array should be JS files in your Arrow project that you want code coverage on.

+#### dest
+Type: `String`

-* The `dest` value should be a directory.
-* You do not need to create the `dest` directory beforehand.
-The `dest` directory will be created if one does not exist.
+The value should be a directory and you do not need to create the `dest` directory beforehand.
+It will be created if one does not exist.

 ### Options